vidyar/docs-1/sources/config.rst

 - PATH : $HOME/bin:$PATH

 - PULL_REQUEST : Pull request number if the job is a pull request.
-If not, this will be set to 'false'
+If not, this will be set to **false**

 - RACK_ENV : test